nicholasbair/contactifier/README.md

 * A user can have many integrations (e.g. multiple accounts connected via Nylas)
 * Webhooks for parsed contacts
 * Webhooks for Nylas connected account status
-* Scheduled job to delete stale Nylas connected accounts
+* Scheduled job to delete stale integrations (Nylas connected accounts)

 ### What's missing?
 * Tests
 * A concept of organzations, where multiple users can access a shared group of customers, contacts, etc.
-* Email notifications for integration re-auth
+* Email notifications for integration re-auth, signup welcome emails, password reset emails, etc.
 * The bulk of stuff you would expect in a CRM/CSP: emailing, customer metrics, etc.

 ## Running locally